Country Brief: Pakistan

 Key Actors

-• PM Shehbaz Sharif: declared energy emergency (Mar 9); implementing austerity measures
+• PM Shehbaz Sharif: declared energy emergency (Mar 9); implementing austerity measures; cited by Trump in ceasefire announcement (Apr 7); thanked by Iran FM Araghchi for “tireless efforts”

 • OGRA (Oil and Gas Regulatory Authority): sets fuel prices; publishes reserve data (disputed by industry)